oliverandrich/django-startproject/README.md

 ## Docker and docker-compose

-The `Dockerfile` uses a multi stage process to embracing caching for building the container images.
+The `Dockerfile` uses a multi stage process to embrace caching for building the container images.

 ## Contributing